mi-erasmusmc/PredictiveValueFPs/README.md

 	renv::restore()
 	```

-3. In RStudio, select 'Build' then 'Install and Restart' to install the `LegendT2dm` package.
+3. In RStudio, select 'Build' then 'Install and Restart' to install the `PredictiveValueFPs` package.

-4. To run the analysis, all code is also provided under `extras/CodeToRun.R`.
-Make sure to fill in the required details to collect to your database etc.
+4. Before running the analysis, fill in the missing parts of the code provided under `extras/CodeToRun_parallel.R` and `extras/ScriptToRunParallel.R`.
+Then run the contents of the `extras/CodeToRun_parallel.R` to run the analysis.

 License
 =======